 But, it is something you should never expect to see from the officials of the sport.
 It shouldn’t matter who their favourite fighters are; it should still be a fair and even match, as there is a fine line between loyalty and honesty.

 Unfortunately, however, it does seem to happen in boxing.
-If you watched Matchroom Boxing’s last show, headlining Anthony Joshua vs Oleksandr Uysk, many fans were fuming with some of the results.
+For example, if you watched Matchroom Boxing’s show headlining Anthony Joshua vs Oleksandr Uysk, many fans were fuming with some of the results.

 Why is there Corruption in Boxing?